FrankBijnen/ExifToolGui/README.md

 - [Please <b>read</b> the Requirements and preparation](https://github.com/FrankBijnen/ExifToolGui/blob/main/Docs/ExifToolGUI_V6.md/#m_reqs_general)<br>
 - To help Bug hunting also Map files are released.
 If you place the Map file in the same directory as the Executable a stacktrace can be copied to the clipboard if an Exception occurs.
 Please also provide the stacktrace if you report an Exception.<br>

+<h4>Notice</h4>

+This project contains NativeJpg, which is licensed under [The 2-Clause BSD License](https://opensource.org/license/bsd-2-clause/), which can be found in [Source/NativeJpg/LICENSE.txt](Source/NativeJpg/LICENSE.txt).

 # Useful links